Dicer: Functional domains

 One molecule of the Dicer protein from Giardia intestinalis, which catalyzes the cleavage of dsRNA to siRNAs.
 The RNase III domains are colored green, the PAZ domain yellow, the platform domain red, and the connector helix blue.

-Human dicer (also known as hsDicer or DICER1) is classified a Ribonuclease III because it cleaves double-stranded RNA.
+Human Dicer (also known as hsDicer or DICER1) is classified a Ribonuclease III because it cleaves double-stranded RNA.
 In addition to two RNaseIII domains, it contains a helicase domain, a PAZ (Piwi/Argonaute/Zwille) domain, and two double stranded RNA binding domains (DUF283 and dsRBD).

 Current research suggests the PAZ domain is capable of binding the 2 nucleotide 3' overhang of dsRNA while the RNaseIII catalytic domains form a pseudo-dimer around the dsRNA to initiate cleavage of the strands.
 This results in a functional shortening of the dsRNA strand.
 The distance between the PAZ and RNaseIII domains is determined by the angle of the connector helix and influences the length of the micro RNA product.
 The dsRBD domain binds the dsRNA, although the specific binding site of the domain has not been defined.
 It is possible that this domain works as part of a complex with other regulator proteins (TRBP in humans, R2D2, Loqs in Drosophila) in order to effectively position the RNaseIII domains and thus control the specificity of the sRNA products.
 The helicase domain has been implicated in processing long substrates.

-Role in RNA interference
+Roles in RNA interference

 The enzyme dicer trims double stranded RNA or pri-miRNA to form small interfering RNA or microRNA, respectively.
 These processed RNAs are incorporated into the RNA-induced silencing complex (RISC), which targets messenger RNA to prevent translation.

-Micro RNA
+MicroRNAs

-RNA interference is a process where the breakdown of RNA molecules into miRNA inhibits gene expression of specific host mRNA sequences. miRNA is produced within the cell starting from primary miRNA (pri-miRNA) in the nucleus.
+RNA interference is a process where the breakdown of RNA molecules into a microRNA (miRNA) inhibits gene expression of specific host mRNA sequences. miRNA is produced within the cell starting from primary miRNA (pri-miRNA) in the nucleus.
 These long sequences are cleaved into smaller precursor miRNA (pre-miRNA), which are usually 70 nucleotides with a hairpin structure.
 Pri-miRNA are identified by DGCR8 and cleaved by Drosha to form the pre-miRNA, a process that occurs in the nucleus.
 These pre-miRNA are then exported to the cytoplasm, where they are cleaved by Dicer to form mature miRNA.